crobertocamilo/MD-permeation/README.md

    If you use MD-permeation in your research, we ask that you cite the following article:

-   C.R.S.
-Camilo, J.R.
-Ruggiero, and A.S. de Araujo.
-2021.
-A method for detection of permeation events in Molecular Dynamics simulations of lipid bilayers. bioRxiv doi:10.1101/2021.01.20.427278
+   Camilo, C.R.d.S., Ruggiero, J.R. & de Araujo, A.S.
+A Method for Detection of Water Permeation Events in Molecular Dynamics Simulations of Lipid Bilayers.
+Braz J Phys 52, 62 (2022). https://doi.org/10.1007/s13538-022-01071-1